Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Xfinity Mobile plans come with no contracts.
 It’s pay-as-you-go, with no commitments, which is a double-edged sword.
 The flexibility to come and go as you please means you pay less upfront with Xfinity.
 On the other hand, as I noted when I tested Mint Mobile, paying for up to a year of Mint Mobile’s service at once reduced my monthly bill significantly.

 If you decide you don’t want to continue with Xfinity Mobile and you cancel within the first 30 days, you just need to return your phone (if you bought one).
 You’re entitled to a full refund.
-If you cancel your Xfinity service after 30 days, you need to pay for the current month, plus anything you still owe on your phone and a $35 restocking fee.
+If you cancel your Xfinity service after 30 days, you must pay for the current month, plus anything you still owe on your phone and a $35 restocking fee.

 Warranty

 Any device you purchase through Xfinity Mobile comes with a 12-month warranty.
 However, your warranty covers only manufacturer defects (problems with the hardware).
-If you have an accident, like you crack the screen or drop your phone in the toilet, you’re not covered.
+Accidents aren’t covered, so if you crack the screen or drop your phone in the toilet, the warranty won’t kick in.
+Keep in mind that Xfinity Mobile handles warranty support for the first 14 days of service only.
+After that, you’ll be dealing with your device’s manufacturer.

 Xfinity Mobile Senior Phone Plans at a Glance

 Xfinity Mobile doesn’t have any just-for-seniors mobile plans like T-Mobile’s 55+ packages, where you can score an unlimited 4G plan (data, talk, and text) with two lines for $70 per month, no annual contract required.
 Likewise, you won’t find Lively’s Jitterbug Flip2, our top senior-friendly smartphone of the year, on their BYOP list.
+For the full scoop on the Lively experience, check out our hands-on Lively review.

 Unlimited Plans